socialtables/connect-four/readme.md

 # Connect Four

 This repo is for people who want to work at Social Tables.
 And whoever else wants to join in.
-For those who want to start from scrach, you should check out the [Gen 1 project](https://github.com/socialtables/connect-four/tree/version1)
+For those who want to start from the beginning, you should use the [Gen 1 project](https://github.com/socialtables/connect-four/tree/version1)

 The goal is to make a really sweet Connect Four app.
 Check out the current version [on Heroku](http://damp-shore-9247.herokuapp.com/)

+## Issues

+- We're now using issues to keep track of improvements we can make to the game.
+Please refer to those if you want some guidance on what we're looking to add next.

 ## Game Background
 There are several variations of the game, but for this project we're